 The PFC office suite has one entrance; the entrance is locked during non-business hours at all times.
 The entrance is alarmed.
 A chime is sounded any time the door is opened during normal business hours.
 The staff arms the system when they leave at night, and disarm it when they arrive each morning.
-During May 2017, PFC moved from its existing location in Dublin, Ohio to a new location in Dublin, Ohio.
-At that time, new logging and monitoring capability was installed at the new location.
+Logs are maintained that document daily activity including when alarm is enabled or disabled, and who accesses the suite after normal business hours.
+After-hours access to the suite is logged and available for forensic review when needed.